 (E) information on acceptable disposal options including estimated costs of disposal;

-(F) the name or position, address, and phone number of a contact person at the agency, the NRC, or any agreement state, from which additional information may be obtained; and
+(F) the name or position, address, and phone number of a contact person at the department , the NRC, or any agreement state, from which additional information may be obtained; and

 (G) an indication that it is the NRC's policy to issue high civil penalties for improper disposal if the device is commercially distributed to a general licensee of the NRC.

-(5) An alternative approach to informing customers may be submitted by the licensee for approval by the agency.
+(5) An alternative approach to informing customers may be submitted by the licensee for approval by the department .

-(6) In the case of a transfer through an intermediate person, each licensee who commercially distributes radioactive material in a device for use in accordance with the general license in §289.251(f)(4)(H) of this title, shall furnish the information in paragraph (4) of this subsection to the intended user prior to the initial transfer to the intermediate person.
+(6) In the case of a transfer through an intermediate person, each licensee who commercially distributes radioactive material in a device for use in accordance with the general license in §289.251(f)(4)(H) of this title, shall furnish the information in paragraph (4) of this subsection to the intended user before the initial transfer to the intermediate person.

 (7) Each person licensed in accordance with this subsection to commercially distribute devices to generally licensed persons shall:

-(A) report to the agency all commercial distributions of devices to persons for use in accordance with the general license in §289.251(f)(4)(H) of this title and all receipts of devices from general licensees licensed in accordance with §289.251(f)(4)(H) of this title.
+(A) report to the department all commercial distributions of devices to persons for use in accordance with the general license in §289.251(f)(4)(H) of this title and all receipts of devices from general licensees licensed in accordance with §289.251(f)(4)(H) of this title.

 (i) The report shall: